 The stage of a bowel cancer tells you how big it is and whether it has spread.
+There are different ways of staging bowel cancer.
+There is a number staging system, the TNM system and the Dukes' staging system.

 The type tells you which type of cell the cancer started in and where it began.
 Bowel cancer can start in the large bowel (colon cancer) or the back passage (rectal cancer).
 It is also called colorectal cancer.